international employment law firm alliance L&E Global

 Does a Foreign Employer need to Establish or Work through a Local Entity to Hire an Employee?

 It is not necessary to establish a local French entity in order to hire an employee.
-However, the foreign entity and the employee will have to be registered with the French social security office of Strasbourg, which is uniquely competent for such matters.
+However, the foreign entity and the employee will have to be registered with the French social security office of Strasbourg, which is uniquely competent for foreign companies employing staff in France.

 Limitations on Background Checks